Antonio Citterio

-Antonio Citterio (born 1950, in Meda) is an Italian architect, furniture designer and industrial designer who lives and works in Milan.
+Antonio Citterio (born 1950, in Meda, Italy) is an Italian architect, furniture designer and industrial designer who lives and works in Milan.
+He designed the A2A Tower in Milan.

+Biography

-He acquired a degree in architecture from Politecnico di Milano in 1972 and subsequently started working as a designer and industrial design consultant.
+He received a degree in architecture from Politecnico di Milano in 1972, and subsequently started working as a designer and industrial design consultant.
 From 1987 to 1996, he worked in association with Terry Dwan, designing buildings in Europe and Japan.

-In 2000, with Patricia Viel, founds "Antonio Citterio Patricia Viel" a cross-disciplinary practice for architecture and interior design.
-The firm works internationally, developing complex projects on all scales in collaboration with a qualified network of specialist consultants.
+In 2000, with Patricia Viel, he founded "Antonio Citterio Patricia Viel" (ACPV), a cross-disciplinary practice for architecture and interior design.
+The firm works internationally, developing projects on all scales in collaboration with a network of specialist consultants.

 Antonio Citterio currently works in the industrial design sector with companies such as Ansorg, Arclinea, Axor-Hansgrohe, B&B Italia, Flexform, Flos, Hermès, Iittala, Kartell, Maxalto, Sanitec (Geberit Group), Technogym and Vitra.

-In 1987 and 1994, Antonio Citterio was awarded the "Compasso d’Oro" prize.
-From 2006 to 2016, he has been a Architectural Design professor at the Accademia di Architettura di Mendrisio (Switzerland).
+From 2006 to 2016, he was an Architectural Design professor at the Accademia di Architettura di Mendrisio in Switzerland.

+In 1987 and 1994, Citterio was awarded the "Compasso d'Oro" prize.

 In 2008, the Royal Society for the Encouragement of Arts, Manufactures & Commerce of London awarded him the title of "Honorary Royal Designer for Industry".